PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 ## Logic
-All modules are decupled when we store data(program and some output) to etcd.
+All modules are decoupled when we store data(program and some output) to etcd.

-- Transpile program desc to sub program descs(graphs) and
+- Transpile program desc to sub-program descs(graphs) and
 - Store them to etcd
-	- one graph has uniq ID.
+	- one graph has unique ID.
-	- one graph has desired resource.
+	- one graph has the desired resource.
 - Start workers(pods) to run one graph
    - worker store pod info to etcd, so
-   - the graph can commicate with each other by graph_ID.
+   - the graph can communicate with each other by graph_ID.

-##

 ## Architect graph